-General Principles for Department Chairs, Mentors, Academic Leadership, and Junior Faculty Members
+General Principles for Department Chairs, Mentors, Academic Leadership, and Tenure-track Faculty Members

-Harvard Chan School considers mentoring a necessary component of a junior faculty member’s intellectual development and the foundation of a successful career in academic public health.
+Harvard Chan School considers mentoring a necessary component of a tenure-track faculty member’s intellectual development and the foundation of a successful career in academic public health.

 The aim of mentoring is to provide advice on the range of topics relevant to scholarly performance and success, including research strategies, collaborations, teaching and student supervision, professional service, grant applications, article submissions, time management, and saying no.

-This webpage outlines the principles and process that will guide the formal mentoring of junior faculty at the Harvard T.H.
+This webpage outlines the principles and process that will guide the formal mentoring of tenure-track faculty at the Harvard T.H.
 Chan School of Public Health.

 In general, this mentoring will take place on three levels:

 - Department chair